About Us

 Funding and Support

-The FREE Zion Project is also supported by donated materials from the Berea College Department of African and African American Studies, The Association for Teaching Black History in Kentucky, and the Berea College Center for Excellence in Learning through Service program.
+The FREE Zion Project is also supported by donated materials from the Berea College Department of African American Studies, The Association for Teaching Black History in Kentucky, and the Berea College Center for Excellence in Learning through Service program.

 Connect With The FREE Zion Project